 |Dawki boating cost: An association of boats exist there and the rates are subject to your bargain.
 Dawki river boating charges are 500 INR.
 The cost is automatically divided when there is more than one person.
 A boatman would give you one hour of flowing upstream – which could feel like floating on nothing at all.|

-Under the suspension bridge and after crossing it, you will be surrounded by the hills.
+Under the suspension bridge and after crossing it, you will be surrounded by hills.
 Umngot runs through the Ri Pnar or Jaintia Hills with Hima Khyrim of Khasi hills, separating the two different ranges.
 In March-April, an annual boat race is held at Umsyiem.
 We stayed there until the sunset.
 The clear river shined as if responding to the change of the celestial lights.

 Some people were angling, hiring small fishing rods.
 You can try it as well.
 Some people waded through the river to rock almost halfway between it.
-It amused everyone that how they shouted and cheered with joy, jumping on and hugging the rock, finding the little area as their whole new world.
+It amused everyone how they shouted and cheered with joy, jumping on and hugging the rock, finding the little area as their whole new world.

 It was truly the most appropriate natural setting to do away with all forced false layers of formality and go wild in the purest literal sense of the word.
 The huge rocks, so solemn around the swift-flowing river, witnessed it with the stark element of contrast.
 The place was bubbling with human joy, like the fun from far left childhood.